Skip to Content

 • Abdominal ultrasound.
 Most women with fibroids are diagnosed with an ultrasound of the abdomen.

 • MRI.
-This is also safe to use in pregnancy.
+This may be used when needed in pregnancy.

 What is the treatment of fibroids in pregnancy?

-The removal of fibroid during pregnancy is not advised.
-This is because it will cause severe bleeding.
+The removal of fibroid during pregnancy is usually not advised.
+This is because it can cause severe bleeding.
 However, pedunculated fibroids are removed if they cause symptoms.

-In pregnant women with obstructed labor from fibroids, Delivery is by cesarean section.
+In pregnant women with obstructed labor from fibroids, Delivery may be by cesarean section.
 A cervical fibroid can cause obstructed labor and abnormal lie in women.
 It can also prevent uterine contraction after delivery.
 This is the cause of bleeding after delivery in these women.

 What are the complications of Fibroid during pregnancy?